algolia/jekyll-algolia/docs-src/src/blog.md

 timestamp.

 Because our template is a JavaScript function, we can reformat data before rendering it.
 Here we will use the [moment.js][11] library to format our date.

 Using `moment.unix(hit.date).format('MMM D, YYYY');` we'll transform `1513764761` into `Dec 20, 2017`.

+Note that, contrary to posts, pages don't have a date defined, so we don't display this field if that's the case.

 ### Adding highlighting